-Megan Lederman, who received a BA in English and creative writing from the University of Iowa in May 2019, is the winner of a Fulbright English Teaching Assistantship Award to Vietnam for 2022-23.
+Megan Lederman, who received a BA in English and creative writing (emphasis in Native American literature) and French from the University of Iowa in May 2019, is the winner of a Fulbright English Teaching Assistantship Award to Vietnam for 2022-23.

 Hometown: Bettendorf, Iowa

 Award: 2022-23 Fulbright English Teaching Assistantship Award to Vietnam